 Ultimately, the concept of zero emissions lies more in the production of the bicycle itself – which makes use of local fabrication and waste materials – than in its operation.
 Also, thanks to 3D printing, the structure can be manufactured on-site, reducing transportation and the ecological impact of its production.
 It remains to be seen if this concept will be implemented in other cities in Europe and more widely around the world.

 The 3D-printed vehicle was commissioned for MAK’s Climate Care exhibition as part of the Vienna Biennale for Change 2021.
-It is not known if the project designers will take the design into production themselves.
+It is unknown whether the project designers will take the design into production.